 In 2005, Dr. Elaine Solowey from the center for Sustainable Agriculture at the Arava Institute for Environmental Studies managed to sprout several seeds, by pretreating them in fertilizer and hormone-rich solution.
 Three of the seeds were subsequently planted at Ketura in the Arava valley.
 Eight weeks later one of the seeds sprouted and by June 2008, the tree had nearly a dozen fronds and was nearly 1.4 meters tall.

 Appropriately nicknamed “Methuselah” after the longest-lived person listed in the Bible.
-Methuselah is remarkable in being the oldest known tree seed successfully germinated, and also in being the only living representative of the Judean date palm, a tree extinct for over 800 years, which was once a major food and export crop in ancient Judah.
+Methuselah is remarkable in being the oldest known tree seed successfully germinated and the only living representative of the Judean date palm, a tree extinct for over 800 years, which was once a significant food and export crop in ancient Judah.

 In 2005, before knowing the gender of the palm tree, Dr. Solowey was hoping that it would turn out to be a female; for which there was a 50% chance because that would have allowed it to give fruit; “on the contrary, if it’s a male, it will just be a curiosity” she was quoted saying.
 Methuselah flowered in March 2011 and is male.

-By 2015 Methuselah had produced pollen that has been used successfully to pollinate female date palms Additional Judean date palm seeds have been grown in 2015.
+By 2015 Methuselah had produced pollen that has been used successfully to pollinate female date palms.
+Other Judean date palm seeds were grown in 2015.
 Several are female, so it is hoped that it will soon be possible to pollinate a female Judean date palm with the pollen of a male of the same variety.